faerber-lab/faerber-lab.github.io/_pages/teaching.md

 #### Why join our courses / thesis topics?

 - **Research-first, publication-oriented:** real research questions (no toy assignments), often aligned with current lab directions (see [/projects/](/projects/)).
 The default goal is a **joint research publication** (see [/publications/](/publications/) and [/news/](/news/)); many student projects in our group have already led to papers.
-- **Research-grade artifacts:** reproducible code, strong baselines, and rigorous evaluation (incl. ablations / error analysis where meaningful).
+- **Research-grade artifacts:** reproducible code, strong baselines, and rigorous evaluation (incl. ablations / error analysis).
 - **Visibility and outreach:** strong outcomes are presented via talks/demos and communicated publicly; when suitable, we also aim for broader outreach.
 - **Close mentoring:** supervision slots are limited; we therefore prioritize strong fit and clear commitment.